etsy/statsd-jvm-profiler/visualization/README.md

 This directory contains utilities for visualizing the output of the profiler.
+Some example flame graphs are in the `example_flame_graphs` directory.

 ## influxdb-dashboard